dannguyen/journalism-syllabi/README.md

         <h5>Exploring Computation Journalism » 2017; Winter <br>
             <a href="http://web.archive.org/web/20170913171730/http://cjlab.stanford.edu/exploring-computational-journalism/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course will explore the evolving field of computational journalism.
+        This course will explore the evolving field of computational journalism.
 Students will research and discuss the state of the field, and do projects in areas such as understanding the media ecosystem, stimulating media creation and assessing media impact.
-</em></p>
+        </small></p>

         <p>Instructors: Maneesh Agrawala, Krishna Bharat, Dawn Garcia, Jay Hamilton</p>
     </td>
     <td>
-        Stanford University
+        <small>Stanford University</small>
     </td>
   </tr>